 There are two main differences that the Greek yiayia and Italian nonna will battle it out over.

-First, saying Grace before every meal when visiting your nonna versus constantly having to make the sign of the cross when you pass by Greek Orthodox churches that are named after family members or loved ones while visiting your yiayia in Greece.
+The first difference is saying Grace before every meal when visiting your nonna versus constantly having to make the sign of the cross when you pass by Greek Orthodox churches named after family members or loved ones while visiting your yiayia in Greece.

-The other one you must keep straight in your head at all times: Which way to make the sign of the cross?
-Greek Orthodox cross themselves from right to left, where as Roman Catholics first touch their left shoulder then right which something they started in the 15th or 16th century – creating just one more thing your Greek and Italian grandmas will battle over.
+The other one you must keep straight in your head at all times is which way to make the sign of the cross.
+Greek Orthodox followers cross themselves from right to left whereas Roman Catholics first touch their left shoulder and then the right which is the way it’s been done since the 15th or 16th century.
+This is just one more thing your Greek and Italian grandmas will battle over.